albanread/MacForthIntel/README.md

 efficient MACRO Words that the compiler then uses.
 This is limited but extensible.

 This is a CMAKE project
-I use CLion, with the JetBrains AI, but the original ideas have a fully human origin.
+I use CLion IDE, with the JetBrains AI, but the original ideas have a fully human origin.

-This is an excercise in LLM coding with the JetBrains AI, and cognitive therapy for me, the human collaborator.
+This is an excercise in LLM coding with the JetBrains AI, and cognitive therapy for me, as the human collaborator.

 Selfie